The Belfast food scene is alive and well. Find out our favorite Belfast restaurants, coffee shops, pubs and market in

-General Merchants has two Belfast cafes.
+General Merchants has multiple Belfast cafes.
 We frequented the location at 361 Ormeau Road, Belfast BT7 3GL, United Kingdom.

-Spending the other half of our time in central Belfast at the aforementioned Hotel Europa, we found Established on our first morning in town and immediately felt at home amongst the hipster crowd drinking pourovers and working on their Apple computers.
+Spending half of our time in central Belfast at the Hotel Europa, we found Established on our first morning in town and immediately felt at home amongst the hipster crowd drinking pourovers and working on their Apple computers.
 We skew a bit old to be called hipsters, but these are two areas where we would easily qualify for the dubious label.

 We liked Kaffe O as a switch from the normal third wave coffee scene and a bit of a foreshadow to our trip to Sweden.
 Ormeau Street’s Kaffe O is unabashedly Scandinavian with its sleek design and Nordic menu.

 We checked out some of the best bars in Belfast, and we were not disappointed.
 Our only dilemma was choosing from the many beer, cider and whiskey options.

 The Dirty Onion